Text-to-Table: A New Way of Information Extraction: Experiments

 \subsection{Results on Rotowire}

 Table~\ref{tab:results_rotowire} shows the results on the Rotowire dataset.
-One can see that in terms of F1 score, our method performs the best followed by vanilla seq2seq, and both outperform the baselines of doc-level RE and sent-level RE.
+One can see that our method performs the best followed by vanilla seq2seq in terms of most of the measures, especially the F1 score on non-header cells.
+Both outperform the baselines of doc-level RE and sent-level RE.
 The RE baselines perform quite well, but they heavily rely on rules and cannot beat the seq2seq approach.
-Among them the doc-level RE performs better than sent-level RE, because some information in Rotowire can only be extracted when cross-sentence context is provided.
+Among them, the doc-level RE performs better than sent-level RE, because some information in Rotowire can only be extracted when the cross-sentence context is provided.

 We implement two baselines of RE, namely doc-level RE and sent-level RE.
 We take team names, player names, and numbers of scores as entities and take types of scores as relations.
 Sent-level RE predicts the relations between entities within each sentence.
-Doc-level RE predicts the relations between entities within a window (the window size is $12$ entities) and uses the approximation model proposed by \citet{zhong2020frustratingly} to speed up inference.
+Doc-level RE predicts the relations between entities within a window (the window size is $12$ entities) and uses the approximation model proposed by \citet{zhong-chen-2021-frustratingly} to speed up inference.